 Localism Wines was founded in 2010 by two winemakers Ryan Knoth and Landon Donely.
 Landon is no longer involved and today Ryan and his wife Nicole oversee the operations of their tiny brand.
-Localism is tribute to a lifestyle centered around the connections and the network that Ryan and Nicole have made locally in the Napa Valley – to vineyard sites, wine suppliers and with friends within the industry.
+Localism is tribute to a lifestyle centered around the connections and the network that Ryan and Nicole have made locally in Napa Valley ranging from vineyard sites, wine suppliers and friends within the industry.

 After graduating, he took a harvest intern job in the Barossa Valley in Australia at Elderton Wines in 2010 – while there he was already planning his move to the Napa Valley.
 He moved to Napa and never left; after returning stateside he worked at St. Clement Vineyards, Staglin Family Vineyard, Gandona, and is currently winemaker at Sinegal Estate Winery.